-The Award is a highly prestigious one with the winner receiving a trophy, a framed certificate and, from 2014, a cheque for £2,500.
+The Award is a highly prestigious one with the winner receiving a trophy, a framed certificate and a cheque for £2,500.
 By order of the Sheriffs their names are permanently inscribed on an Honours Board and in a Book of Honour which are on permanent display at the Central Criminal Court - 'The Old Bailey'.

 The search for nominations begins in February each year at the Old Bailey during a ceremony presided over by the Sheriffs.
 Later in the year the Sheriffs select the Award winner and a deserving list of runners-up.

 Nominations are sought from across the United Kingdom and are open to members of the public as well as members of the Emergency Services, the Armed Forces and people employed in the Security Industry.

 The Recipient of the 2018 Award David Burgess

 In front of some 200 Members and guests the 2018 Sheriffs’ Award was presented by the two Sheriffs, Alderman Vincent Keaveny and The Hon Elizabeth Green, to Mr David Burgess who selflessly intervened in an assault where a man was being attacked and stabbed and ultimately saved his life.

 On Monday 27 November 2017 at 8.20 in the morning, a grocery store owner was standing outside his store in Ley Street, Ilford talking to some customers when he was suddenly approached by a man armed with two knives who without any provocation, carried out an attack on him stabbing at him repeatedly.

 Mr David Burgess was passing by at the time on the other side of the street and heard people screaming as the attacker continued to stab the grocery store owner.